COVID-19: What is the significance for Muslims?

 COVID-19, which locked the planet’s population inside their homes, gave it a powerful push.
 According to Akamai, a firm that tracks web activity, global Internet traffic has already increased by more than 50%.
 And if experts are correct, the lockdowns will continue for weeks, maybe months.
 Perhaps the main consequence of the epidemic, therefore, will be the completion of the information revolution, the final reshaping of the virtual world.

 But who will be the winners?
+Who will defeat Covid-19?

 Surely, not Europe.
 Europe does not have its own Internet companies.
 Facebook, Amazon, Google are all based in the US.